NavyaG-lab/Tech-writer/itaipu/create_basic_dataset.md

  - Is the attribute "name" int this format "dataset/folder-class-name"?
  - Are the Datasets you use imported?
 Are their name stored into a "datasetName" variable, which is then used to retreive them from the "datasets" variable?
  - Is your code well partitioned in small functions?
- - Does your code return the columns with the names and types you declared in attributeOverrides?
+ - Does your code return the columns with the names and types you declared in attributes?

 TestClass
   - Do you have a test class?